Leaving Harvard and Transferring Out

 For more information about transfers and leaving Harvard, check on the visa type that is applicable to you below.

 J-1 scholars may request to transfer from one employer to another.
 In SEVIS, the transfer is processed through updates to the J-1 scholar's SEVIS record performed by both the current employer and future employer.
 A J-1 scholar who intends to move from one employer to another should discuss their plans with the Responsible Officer (RO)/Alternate Responsible Officer (ARO) of both employers, provide official evidence of academic appointment at the new program, and decide on a specific date of transfer.
-Since J-1 scholars are admitted for "duration of status" (D/S), which is defined as the period indicated in item #3 of Form DS-2019, plus a 30-day grace period following the program end date, all transfer requests should be made no later than the end of the 30 day grace period.
+All transfer requests must be made before the end date on your DS-2019 form.